-Vertical marketing system is such a system of marketing wherein you get the combined effort of the three key levels.
+A vertical marketing system is such a system of marketing wherein you get the combined effort of the three key levels of distribution channels.
 These are the producers, the wholesalers, and the retailers.
 This way a lot of money is reduced while the profits are increased.
-Certainly, the power and profits increase when there are more than one people involved.
+Certainly, the power and profits increase when there is more than one person involved.

-This system could be understood better with an example.
+This system could be understood better with following example.
 Consider a market with only two shops.
-One of them purchases from the wholesaler who in turn purchases the lot from the producer.
+One of the purchases is from the wholesaler who in turn purchases the lot from the producer.
 The other shop is linked with the wholesaler and the producer.
 Since they are linked or can be said to be the three elements of one organization, it could have better chances of attaining the objectives.

-While the first shop owner may progress with the wholesaler’s one.
+While the first shop owner may progress with the wholesaler.
 When the retailer will gain sufficiently, only then he could think of further expansion.
 While the latter one is the sole owner of his/her decisions.
 So it has a lot of benefits.
-This way bringing the producer, wholesaler and the retailer under one roof and under one boss could be so much profitable.
+This way bringing the producer, wholesaler, and retailer under one roof and one boss could be so much more profitable.
 This enhances the customer base too.
 Ultimately this is the requirement of every business.
-It helps to cut down the costs that would be otherwise spent at the expense of each individual owners.
+It helps to cut down the costs that would be otherwise spent at the expense of each corporate owner.
 The total effort does make sense.

-Types of vertical marketing systems
+There are 3 types of vertical marketing systems –

 1) Corporate vertical marketing system

 In this type of marketing, either of the three key elements has the ownership of the business as a whole.
 It could be the retailer who is the ultimate boss or the wholesaler or the producer itself.
 It could be said as a joint venture of three firms with the majority with one of them.
 For example, a firm called Tupperware makes the product, distributes it through its select people, and gets to the customers.